Read It If You Are Moving to Europe from a Warm Country (Like Me)

-In Europe, there is a sizable amount of expatriates from warm places like Australia, Latin America, or the southern regions of the USA.
+In Europe, there is a sizable amount of expatriates (there are six expat types, discover yours here) from warm places like Australia, Latin America, or the southern regions of the USA.
 Among them, issues like cultural shock, accommodation, or homesickness receive attention enough.
 But there are tips for moving to Europe that are almost unheard of.

 Things like the “temperature” hindrances are hardly discussed — and here I am not only talking about the weather but also temperament.